 MassDOT tracks the condition of Massachusetts' roadways, including all of the Commonwealth's NHS network, through its Pavement Management Program.
 In 2018, MassDOT established performance targets for these NHS pavement condition performance measures, which are shown along with baseline data in Table 10.
 As with the NHS bridge condition performance targets, the two-year target reflects conditions as of the end of CY 2019, and the four-year target reflects conditions as of the end of CY 2021.
 While MassDOT has collected IRI data in past years, these federally required performance measures also require other types of distress data that have not previously been required as part of pavement monitoring programs.
 MassDOT notes that setting targets for these pavement condition measures is challenging given the lack of complete historic data.
-MassDOT's approach when setting target was to use past pavement indicators to identify trends and to set conservative targets, and to revisit its four-year target in in 2020, when more data is available.
+MassDOT's approach when setting target was to use past pavement indicators to identify trends and to set conservative targets, and to revisit its fouryear target in in 2020, when more data is available.

-&lt;sup>11 This data is based on the 2017 MassDOT Roadway Inventory Year-End Report.
+&lt;sup>11 This data is based on city-or-town-accepted lane mileage as reflected in the 2017 MassDOT Roadway Inventory file.